MRO Procurement: 3 Proven Strategies for Cost Improvement

 Not all aspects of MRO are the same.
 Classifying MRO parts into more than just OEM and non-OEM categories enables greater focus on the parts that have an outsized impact on the business.

-Specialty parts in particular can make up to 25-35% of total MRO spend, and be extremely important for maintaining operations.
+Specialty parts in particular can make up to 25-35% of total MRO spend and are extremely important for maintaining operations and sourcing MRO.

 Distinguishing specialty parts from commodity or OEM parts can make opportunities apparent that would otherwise have gone unnoticed.